Bruce Phillips

 • …and Earth system impacts accelerated alongside them.

-The big question, he said, is whether the “improvements” in human development can be maintained if we undermine the Earth systems they depend on.
+The big question is whether the ‘improvements’ in human development can be maintained if we undermine the Earth systems on which they depend.

 What are the planetary boundaries?

-The planetary boundaries are a scientific framework for measuring whether humanity is staying within a “safe operating space” — the zone where Earth systems are most likely to remain stable and resilient.
+The planetary boundaries form a scientific framework for measuring whether humanity is staying within a ‘safe operating space’ — the zone where Earth systems are most likely to remain stable and resilient.
+The statistics are stark:

-• 7 out of 9 planetary boundaries are now outside the safe operating zone.
+• 7 out of the 9 planetary boundaries are now outside the safe operating zone.

-He emphasised: crossing a boundary doesn’t mean instant catastrophe — it means higher risk of destabilising Earth systems, including potential tipping points.
+Crossing a boundary doesn’t generally mean instant catastrophe, but carries a higher risk of destabilising Earth systems, including potential tipping points.

 The nine planetary boundaries — in plain English

-Not just “how much water we use” — but how water is distributed and cycles.
+Not just how much water we use, but how water is distributed and recycled.
 Too much in one place (floods) and too little elsewhere (drought) both signal system stress.

-He explained a crucial climate link: warmer air holds more moisture, around ~7% more water vapour per 1°C warming, increasing the potential for heavier rainfall — yet hotter temperatures also increase evaporation, so extreme wet winters can still be followed by summer drought.
+This carries a crucial climate link: warmer air holds more moisture (around 7% more water vapour per 1°C warming), increasing the potential for heavier rainfall — yet hotter temperatures also increase evaporation, so extreme wet winters can still be followed by summer drought.

 2. Biosphere integrity

-More than “biodiversity” (number of species).
-It’s about whether ecosystems still function properly, including the relationships between species.
-When those relationships break, nature’s ability to provide services like carbon storage, water recycling and soil health weakens.
+More than ‘biodiversity’ (number of species), this concerns whether ecosystems still function properly, including the relationships between species.
+When those relationships break, nature’s ability to provide services such as carbon storage, water recycling and soil health weakens.

 3. Climate change